RanaAlaaMuhammed/Flow-Free-Solver-Backtracking-Search-Algorithm/README.md

 Solve flow free game as a Constraint Satisfaction Problem using smart and dumb agents By using backtracking search, you can solve flow free game as constraint satisfaction problem whereas;

--Variables:which are the variables of the problem and in this case they are the empty nodes.
+-Variables: which are the variables of the problem and in this case they are the empty nodes.

 -Domains: Since there cannot be an empty node, i.e., all nodes must be filled with color.
 So the domain of each